San Francisco police seize building from protesters, 26 arrested

-SAN FRANCISCO (Reuters) - Police in riot gear raided a vacant San Francisco building before dawn on Wednesday, arresting 26 people and taking the structure back from demonstrators who seized it the night before for use as a commune after a May Day march.
+SAN FRANCISCO (Reuters) - Police in riot gear raided a vacant San Francisco building before dawn on Wednesday, arresting 26 people and taking the structure back from demonstrators who seized it the night before after a May Day march.

 The building, owned by the Roman Catholic Archdiocese of San Francisco, was the site of a previous failed attempt by protesters affiliated with the Occupy Wall Street movement to take over the vacant structure a month before.

-Demonstrators had called the building they seized a commune and said On the Occupy SF website that they planned to offer workshops, guest speakers and food.
+On the Occupy SF website, demonstrators had called the building they seized a commune and said they planned to offer workshops, guest speakers and food.

 Officers entered the building in a pre-dawn raid on Wednesday to clear the structure, San Francisco police spokesman Sergeant Daryl Fong said.